THIRTY young North Queenslanders are getting a head start in their careers after being signed on as new apprentices for Wilmar Sugar Australia.

 Seventeen of the new apprentices will be based in the Burdekin where Wilmar owns and operates four sugar mills.

-Five will work at Wilmar's Herbert mills, four at Proserpine Mill, three at Plane Creek and one at Wilmar's Sarina BioEthanol Distillery.
+Five of them will work at Wilmar's Herbert mills, four at Proserpine Mill, three at Plane Creek and one at Wilmar's Sarina BioEthanol Distillery.

 This year's intake includes apprentice electricians, boilermakers, fitter and turners, and diesel fitters.